(From last year's festival)

 Orchids at Kew

-And as usual, they’ll also be putting on a series of Lates, featuring an upbeat & exuberant Malagasy band called the Boriza Brothers, as well as cocktails and some Malagasy food & cooking demos to boot, while the space gets bathed in the glow of mood lighting.
+And as usual, they’ll also be putting on a series of Lates, featuring Peruvian musicians, performers, and artists (and not to mention cocktails) while the space gets bathed in the glow of mood lighting.

 It sheds a whole new light on the display…